marek-chadim/marek-chadim/README.md

 # Hi there👋
-My name is Marek.
-Learning is my favorite thing.
+My name is Marek, I'm an MSc in Economics student and learning is my favorite thing.

 ### Interests 📚
 - 📈 Mastering Metrics